forlilab/Meeko/docs/source/tutorial1.rst

 For AutoDock-GPU
 ~~~~~~~~~~~~~~~~

 At present, AutoDock-GPU also needs the pre-computed grid maps from AutoGrid.
 Therefore, Receptor Preparation for docking calculations with AutoDock-GPU is similar to preparation in the previous section :ref:`receptor_preparation_for_vina_with_adf4sf`.
-But in this case, we can drop the ``-v`` option as the Vina-style box definition TXT file is no longer needed for AutoDock-GPU.
+But in this case, we can drop the ``-v`` option as the Vina-style box definition TXT file is no longer needed for AutoGrid-GPU.

 Below is the sample command: